SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/README.md

 ## Sandbox-first principle

-All hands-on onboarding activities should start in a Fabric Sandbox Workspace.
+All hands-on onboarding activities should start in the assigned Fabric Sandbox Workspace.

 Sandbox experiments should use only: